tarwn/lessthandot-hugo/blogs/content/posts/2008-06-24-three-ways-to-return-all-rows-that-conta.md

 3 Cast to varbinary

-Let&#8217;s first create the table and also some test data
+Let's first create the table and also some test data

 CREATE TABLE #tmp ( x VARCHAR(10) NOT NULL )